 He has put down the mighty from their thrones,

-She magnified the Son in her womb, the Lord, and God her Savior.
+Mary magnified the Son in her womb, the LORD and God her Savior.
 It's hard to imagine what it was like for Mary to contemplate that.
 She was thrilled, thankful, overflowing with joy.

 She was joyful that God considered her lowly estate.
-A humble, ordinary, country girl, Mary of Nazareth, full of faith had the privilege of carrying God in her womb.
+A humble, ordinary, country girl, Mary of Nazareth, full of faith had the privilege of carrying the Messiah in her womb.
 From then on, the generations would call her blessed.
 Not Divine, but blessed.

-She gave thanks for the great things God has done and is doing in her life.
+She gave thanks for the great things God had done and was doing in her life.
 "His name is holy," she sings.
 His name is set apart from all others, it's sacred, it's holy.
 It is the name above all names.

 Paul would later proclaim:

 "God has highly exalted Him and bestowed on him the name that is above every name, so that at the name of Jesus every knee should bow, in heaven and on earth and under the earth, and every tongue confess that Jesus Christ is Lord, to the glory of God the Father" (Philippians 2:9-11).

 Mary declared His mercy is on those who fear Him, now and forever, a truth stated throughout the Old Testament.
 Mary was raised in a Jewish home and obviously knew the word of God.
 She then focused on what God had done through the ages with His mighty arm.
 "He has scattered the proud in the imaginations of their hearts and has brought down mighty men from their thrones."

 Her child Jesus, would one day assume the throne of David as the King of kings and Lord of lords.